google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 ![](res/regression29.png)

 <!--
 How does the model actually “learn” those values?
-Through linear algebra, we’ve actually found an exact equation - all you need to do is plug in your X and y values, and calculate to get your weight and bias values.
+Through linear algebra, we’ve actually found an exact equation.
+All you need to do is plug in your X and y values, and calculate to get your weight and bias values.

 X is an m x n matrix.
-X^T*X is invertible if and only if m /leq n and rank(X) = m
+X^T*X is invertible if and only if m /leq n and rank(X) = m.

-So, is that it?
-Is machine learning solved??

 Image Details:
 * [regression29.png](http://www.google.com): Copyright Google